bacionejs/editor/README.md

 Q: How do I try the built-in games?
 A: After you start the editor, click the run icon to play a game (it will run whichever game contains the cursor)

+Q: How do stop game?
+A: Click the run icon.

 Q: How can AI help me make a game?
 A: Open the editor, copy all the text (games/library) and paste to ChatGpt with this prompt: `using this games/library code as examples, make a dinosaur jumper game in less than 100 lines`